-(2) Before any action is taken to fill a vacancy in a civil service entity (either by appointment, promotion or transfer) the appointing officer shall ensure that the duties of the position, and the qualifications, skills, knowledge and experience required of the appointee, are defined and documented in a job description.
+- (2) Before any action is taken to fill a vacancy in a civil service entity (either by appointment, promotion or transfer) the appointing officer shall ensure that the duties of the position, and the qualifications, skills, knowledge and experience required of the appointee are defined and documented in a job description. - (3) The appointing officer shall submit the job description to the Portfolio of the Civil Service, which shall then undertake a job evaluation, assign the position to a remuneration band established in personnel regulations and notify the appointing officer accordingly. - (4) The appointing officer shall then notify the vacancy in such manner as enables suitably qualified persons to apply for the position. - (5) Upon the closing of applications, the appointing officer shall prepare a shortlist of suitable candidates for interview consisting of at least two persons who, in the opinion of the appointing officer, have the qualifications, skills, knowledge and experience necessary for the position.

-- (3) The appointing officer shall submit the job description to the Portfolio of the Civil Service, which shall then undertake a job evaluation, assign the position to a remuneration band established in personnel regulations, and notify the appointing officer accordingly. - (4) The appointing officer shall then notify the vacancy in such manner as enables suitably qualified persons to apply for the position. - (5) Upon the closing of applications, the appointing officer shall prepare a shortlist of suitable candidates for interview consisting of at least two persons who, in the opinion of the appointing officer, have the qualifications, skills, knowledge and experience necessary for the position. - (6) Persons shall be placed on the shortlist only on the basis of their qualifications, skills, knowledge and experience and if the appointing officer is of the opinion that no candidate satisfies the requirements for the position, the appointing officer must re-notify the vacancy under subsection (4) as if it were a new appointment. - (7) Except as provided in subsection (8) - - (a) all candidates on the shortlist are to be interviewed by an interview panel established by the appointing officer and using a comparable interviewing approach for each applicant; and - (b) the interview panel is to establish the preferred candidate, that being the candidate that has the best mix of qualifications, skills, knowledge and experience for position based on - but where, after applying the criteria, two or more persons rank broadly at the same level, Caymanians are to be given preference.
+- (6) Persons shall be placed on the shortlist only on the basis of their qualifications, skills, knowledge and experience and if the appointing officer is of the opinion that no candidate satisfies the requirements for the position, the appointing officer must re-notify the vacancy under subsection (4) as if it were a new appointment. - (7) Except as provided in subsection (8) - - (a) all candidates on the shortlist are to be interviewed by an interview panel established by the appointing officer and using a comparable interviewing approach for each applicant; and - (b) the interview panel is to establish the preferred candidate, that being the candidate that has the best mix of qualifications, skills, knowledge and experience for the position based on - - (i) the information provided by the applicants; - (ii) the results of the interviews; - (iii) the personal knowledge of the persons on the interview panel as declared to the panel; and - (iv) any other information the interview panel considers relevant, but where, after applying the criteria, two or more persons rank broadly at the same level, Caymanians shall be given preference.